mauricemat/UX-UI-Design-Module/planning/home-page-design.md

 <!-- Take some time to consolidate & summarize what you learned in the previous two interviews. -->

+- stockholder interview
+  Maurice wants to build a home page to present:
+  - his achievement and skills
+  - What's he doing?
+  - contact information: so employer can contact him and follow his social media
+  - He find the home page is important because companies are increasingly trying to find talented programmer online.
+- user interview
+  On the home page, he wants to see:
+  - the owner's achievements
+  - contact information of the former company
+  - how to deal with failure
+  - team work information: big team or small team
+  - project information: group project and open source project which he/she has contributed to

 ### Needs

 <!-- What exactly does your partner need from their home page?
 Are they looking for collaborators?
 A job?Learning opportunities?
 Or something you never expected? -->
+What exactly does your partner need from their home page?
+Are they looking for collaborators?
+A job?Learning opportunities?
+Or something...

+A stand out personal portfolio website to show his achievements and skills, which also will help him to find a job as developer.
 ### Insights

 <!-- New learnings about your partner to use in your design -->
+Stay active.
+Pay attention to environment protection and society.
 ---

 ## 4. Define the Problem